miquelflorensa/miquelflorensa.github.io/quick_tutorial.md

 ## Train and test the model

-Using the [regression class](https://github.com/lhnguyen102/cuTAGI/blob/main/python_examples/regression.py) that makes use of TAGI, we will train and test the model.
+Using the [regression class](https://github.com/lhnguyen102/cuTAGI/blob/main/python_examples/regression.py) that makes use of TAGI, we will train the model using analytical inference and then and test it.

 ```python
     # Optional: Visualize the test using visualizer.py